Pisco, Peru: Transport

 Pisco is served by the Capitán FAP Renán Elías Olivera Airport (IATA: PIO, ICAO: SPSO), located in Pisco (PIO).
-This international airport shares facilities with the Peruvian Air Force and is also designated as a back-up airport to the Jorge Chávez International Airport (IATA: LIM, ICAO: SPIM) in Lima, Peru.
-On September 4, 2012, President Ollanta Humala was present for the beginning of renovations to the airport, which is expected to be operational by 2015 with the ability to receive an anticipated 400,000 passengers a year in 2017.
+This international airport shares facilities with the Peruvian Air Force and is also designated as a backup airport to the Jorge Chávez International Airport (IATA: LIM, ICAO: SPIM) in Lima.

+On September 4, 2012, President Ollanta Humala was present for the beginning of renovations to the airport, which were expected to be operational by 2015 with the ability to receive an anticipated 400,000 passengers a year in 2017.

 Tourist attractions

 Pisco is a Quechua word meaning "bird".
 The area is often visited because of the concentration of marine animals and birds at the Paracas National Reserve, or the Peruvian Galápagos.
-At the reserve there are the Islas Ballestas, a collection of islands which are off limits to people, but boat tours can get close to.
-The Chincha Islands are also near its coast.
-Many bird species can be seen in the islands including pelicans, penguins, cormorants, Peruvian boobies, and Inca terns, as well as sea lions, turtles, dolphins, and whales.
+At the reserve, there are the Islas Ballestas, a collection of islands that are off limits to people, but boat tours can get close to.
+The Chincha Islands are also near the coast.
+Many bird species can be seen in the islands, including pelicans, penguins, cormorants, Peruvian boobies, and Inca terns, as well as sea lions, turtles, dolphins, and whales.

-Another attraction in the area is El Candelabro, a giant lamp dug in the rough sand in the method used by the creators of the Nazca Lines.
+Another attraction in the area is El Candelabro, a giant lamp dug in the rough sand in the same method used by the creators of the Nazca Lines.

 One of the major ancient civilizations in Peru, the Paracas culture, flourished in the area where Pisco sits.
 Due to its ease of access and its crossroads to the Andes, the Spaniards may have considered making Pisco the capital, before they decided on Lima.

 In the city is the Plaza de Armas, where people buy tejas, small sweets made from pecans and assorted dried fruits.
-Many different building that surround the Plaza are the statue of José de San Martín, the mansion he lived in, and the Municipal Palace.
-Other building in the city is the heavily baroque Iglesia de la Compañía, begun in 1689, features a superb carved pulpit and gold-leaf altarpiece.
+Many different buildings that surround the Plaza are the statue of José de San Martín, the mansion he lived in, and the Municipal Palace.
+Another building in the city is the heavily baroque Iglesia de la Compañía, begun in 1689, which features a superb carved pulpit and gold-leaf altarpiece.

 Near the town, just off the road to Ayacucho, lies the large, well-preserved Inca site of Tambo Colorado.